Updated: January 31, 2022

 - Report work-related COVID-19 fatalities to OSHA within 8 hours of learning about them, and any COVID-19 related hospitalizations within 24 hours of learning about the hospitalization.

 Important!!
 Check out OHSA’s FAQs often, they are constantly adding helpful information.
-A timeline is located in Section 12.A

 Compliance & Penalties